hoverkraft-tech/terraform-modules/ovh/ssh-key-pair/README.md

 # OVH ssh-key-pair module

-Create a new ssh keypair and uplaod it to ovh
+Create a new ssh keypair and upload it to ovh
 <!-- BEGIN_TF_DOCS -->
 ## Requirements